nikoladimitroff/GiftOfTheSanctum/docs/map.md

 it if the format is changed.

 Notes:
-1. Currently, that map's shape is that of a regular convex polygon.
+1. Currently, the map's shape is that of a regular convex polygon.

 ```javascript
 {